Mirantis/myrha/README.md

 2026-02-23 15:47:18,951 - OpenStack-Helm Mariadb - WARNING - Collision writing configmap: (409)
 ```

-- Certificate analysis with MD5 checks between certs and keys.
-Myrha will also validate the cert against the CA<br>
+- ***Certificate analysis with MD5 checks between certs and keys.
+Myrha will also validate the cert against the CA. Example:***
 ```
 ################# [MOS CERTIFICATE DETAILS] #################